dhpour/website-time-tracker/README.md

 # Website Time Tracker
-A simple Tampermonkey script for tracking of time spendings on different sites (customizable).
+A simple Tampermonkey script for tracking of time spending on different sites (customizable).
 Created with Claude Sonnet 4.

 ## Features: